 Gold for teenage stars McIntosh, Popovici at swimming worlds

-BUDAPEST, Hungary (AP) — Canadian teenager Summer McIntosh has won the women’s 200 butterfly for her first title at the world swimming championships.
-The 15-year-old McIntosh set a world junior record to pip the three Olympic medalists to the title.
-The 17-year-old Romanian David Popovici has won the men‘s 100 freestyle to add to the 200 freestyle he won on Monday.
-Two-time defending champion Caeleb Dressel didn’t race after withdrawing from the rest of the competition with an unspecified medical condition.
-The 20-year-old Léon Marchand continued his remarkable competition by winning the men’s 200 individual medley and lowering the French record he set in the semifinals.
-The United States won the women’s 4×200 freestyle race.
+BUDAPEST, Hungary (AP) — Canadian teenager Summer McIntosh has won the women’s 200-meter butterfly for her first title at the world swimming championships.
+The 15-year-old McIntosh beat three Olympic medalists to the title.
+The 17-year-old Romanian David Popovici has won the men‘s 100-meter freestyle to add to the 200 freestyle he won on Monday.
+Two-time defending champion Caeleb Dressel of the U.S. didn’t race after withdrawing from the rest of the competition with an unspecified medical condition.
+Léon Marchand won the men’s 200 individual medley and the United States finished first in the women’s 4×200-meter freestyle relay.

 By CIARÁN FAHEY